AtricoSoftware/go-framework-app/README.md

 | cmdline         | Long cmd line string, can be set on command line with --<cmdline>, if not present then setting can only be set from config file |
 | cmdlineShortcut | Single char cmdline,  can be set on command line with -<cmdlineShortcut>, if cmdline is not present, this is ignored            |
 | appliesTo       | List of commands to which this commandline is applied, if cmdline is not present, this is ignored                               |
+libraries is a list of urls of external libraries to "go get", use @version to specify a specific version
 # Features
 ## Commands
 cobra is used for commands<br>